 This masterclass is built on sharing how best for you to become a food writer, using award-winning writer, Tristan Rutherford's vast experience and industry knowledge.
 Tips, facts and anecdotes are all shared in this entertaining and informative food writing series.

+In this episode Tristan explains the importance of practice in your writing.
 Even Winston Churchill and Ernest Hemingway were rubbish writers once.
 By learning from the food industry's greats, you too can weave inspiring prose with a volley of real life tips.
-Far better, in fact, than anyone who studied at journalism school.

 About Tristan Rutherford: